Rekansh/Advanced-ADO.NET/README.md

 - **ExecuteResultSet / ExecuteResultSetAsync**: This function get data from multiple tables and return as multiple List of Entity.
 - **ExecuteDyanamicList / ExecuteDyanamicListAsync**:This function get data from single table and return as List of dynamic so no need to make entity class.
 This is useful for get data from database but not predicatable data.
 - **ExecuteDyanamicResultSet / ExecuteDyanamicResultSetAsync**:This function get data from multiple table and return as List of multiple dynamic result set so no need to make entity class.
 This is useful for get data from database but not predicatable data.
-- **BeginTransaction / BeginTransactionAsync**:This function use to begin transaction for performe multiple transaction so if all trasaction completed successfully then we can commit transaction else rollback transaction.
-- **CommitTransaction / CommitTransactionAsync**:This function use to commit transaction for performe multiple transaction so if all trasaction completed successfully.
-- **RollbackTransaction / RollbackTransactionAsync**:This function use to rollback transaction for performe multiple transaction so if any trasaction failed.

 ## Technologies Used
 - .NET, C#, ADO.NET